KaushalrajPuwar/adaptive-bridge/README.md

 ## License

-Licensed under the BSD-3-Clause License.
-Check LICENSE file for full license.
+Licensed under the Apache License 2.0.
+Check LICENSE file for the full license.

 ## Contributing